 Over the past several years, Fentanyl has been a growing contributor to the rise in deaths caused from overdose cases in the United States.
 These deadly cases of Fentanyl are occurring from measurements as small as 3 milligrams, which is barely enough to cover the date on a penny.
 The lethal dose of Fentanyl is equivalent to a few grains of sand.
 Fentanyl’s deadly potential continues to send people to their downfall and destruction.
 Alongside with Fentanyl, the lack of knowledge behind the dangers of the substance is leading more people to potentially lethal outcomes.

-Fentanyl Is a Risk at First Use
+Fentanyl Is So Dangerous, It’s a Risk at First Use

 In 2017, according to research done by the National Centers for Disease Control and Prevention, an estimated 72,000 deaths occurred from drug overdoses.
 Nearly 30,000 of those overdose cases were due to Fentanyl.
 The substance is killing people at a rapid pace.
 As mentioned in a prior article, Fentanyl is being used as a filler in several other popular dangerous substances, such as the following: